 New tattoos are crisp, vibrant, and exciting to look at.
 But if you head out into the sun too quickly after getting your new ink, you can end up ruining the beauty of the design.
-Even a hidden tattoo is susceptible to sun damage, so it’s important to do your research on how best to care for your fresh tattoo.
-Too much sun exposure can cause fading, scarring, or color spreading, especially in the first few months after getting ink.
+Even a hidden tattoo is susceptible to sun damage, so it’s essential to do your research on how best to care for your fresh tattoo.
+Too much sun exposure may cause fading, scarring, or color spreading, especially in the first few months after getting ink.
 Thankfully, protecting your tattoo is as easy as prevention and preservation.
 Ahead, a dermatologist and two tattoo artists share their best tips for protecting both new and old tattoos from the sun.

 Meet the Expert

-- Dr. Marnie Nussbaum, MD, FAAD is a board-certified, award-winning dermatologist specializing in cosmetic and medical dermatology at Marnie Nussbaum Dermatology & Aesthetics in New York City.
+- Marnie Nussbaum, MD, FAAD is a board-certified, award-winning dermatologist specializing in cosmetic and medical dermatology at Marnie Nussbaum Dermatology & Aesthetics in New York City.

-- Dan Hunter is a professional tattoo artist with over 10 years experience in tattoo artistry, education, and instruction.
+- Dan Hunter is a professional tattoo artist with over 10 years of experience in tattoo artistry, education, and instruction.
 He's also the owner, head writer, and chief editor of AuthorityTattoo.com.

-How the Sun Damages Tattoos
+How the Sun Damages Your Tattoos

-Are New Tattoos More Susceptible to Damage?
+Are New Tattoos More Susceptible to Sun Damage?

-What Types of Tattoos Are the Most At-Risk?
+What Other Tattoos Are Most At Risk?

-"As they settle in and become exposed to the elements, the lighter colors fade quicker than black, dark green, dark blue, dark purple," said Brown.
+"As they settle in and become exposed to the elements, the lighter colors fade quicker than black, dark green, dark blue, dark purple," says Brown.
 "Darker colors have proven their lightfastness over time.
 Care during healing is key, and sunblock is necessary to help your tattoos keep their gorgeous color."

 How to Protect Your Tattoo From the Sun

-If you get the tattoo too close to a vacation or beach day, you’ll spend the whole time out of the water with your ink covered.
-While saltwater may seem like it’ll help (chlorine water—not so much), any kind of soaking during your initial two week healing period could cause infection and damage the design work you paid for.
+If you get the tattoo too close to a vacation or beach day, you’ll spend the whole time out of the water with your ink-covered.
+While saltwater may seem like it’ll help (chlorine water—not so much), any kind of soaking during your initial healing period may cause infection and damage the design work you paid for.
 If you really want to get a tattoo during the summer, at least wait until you know you won’t be going on vacation for a month or so.
 And if you want to get tattooed while on vacation?
-Just wait until the latter half of your trip, so you can still have fun in the sun and worry about aftercare once you’re done.
+Just wait until the latter half of your trip, so you can still have fun in the sun and worry about aftercare once you’re home.